savitripitaloka/H8_012_10/README.md

 # Independent Study of Python for Data Science
 Hello, I'm Savitri Dyah Ayu Pitaloka.
-This is my repository of Data Science learning at Hacktiv8 by Kampus Merdeka
+This is my repository of Data Science learning at Hacktiv8 Indonesia by Kampus Merdeka